projectara/greybus-spec/source/bridged_phy.rst

 Greybus PWM Protocol Version Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus PWM version operation allows the requestor to determine the version of this protocol to which the PWM controller complies.
+The Greybus PWM protocol version operation allows the protocol handling software on both ends of a connection to negotiate the version of the PWM protocol to use.

 Greybus PWM Protocol Version Request
 """"""""""""""""""""""""""""""""""""